jtmuller5/dartantic_ai/PRD.md

 ## Acceptance Criteria
 - [ ] Agents can be created using both model strings and provider instances.
-- [ ] Agents can run prompts and return string outputs.
+- [ ] Agents can run prompts and return streaming string outputs.
 - [ ] Agents can run prompts and return typed outputs, mapped to custom Dart types.
 - [ ] Agents can use DotPrompt for structured prompt input.
 - [ ] Agents can define and use tools with typed input/output, validated via JSON schema.